hbctraining/Training-modules/Accessing_public_genomic_data/lessons/downloading_from_SRA.md

 <img src="../img/sra_structure_infograph.png" width="600">

 But most commonly, we find data we are interested in starting from a publication (or study) in GEO.

-Using the GEO study accession number as previously shown, we can **navigate to the summary page for the study.**
+This time let's use the other GEO dataset from the paper "GSE51443", this is the one for the "Mov10 iCLIP-SEQ" dataset.
+[Click here to access the GEO summary page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51443) for this second (smaller) dataset.

 <img src="../img/mov10_geo.png" width="600">